Who is Robert Bowers? What we know about the Pittsburgh synagogue shooting suspect

 But profiles like Bowers' are common on Gab.
 Anti-Semitic comments, conspiracy theories and wild pro-Trump posts are the norm as the website doesn't keep as tight of rules compared to mainstream sites like Facebook, Twitter and Instagram.

+Another neighbor, Philip Dodge, said he lived next door to Bowers and his grandfather.

+"I honestly didn't know them that well," Dodge said.
+"Mr. Jenkins passed away a while ago."

-Bowers was confronted by a lone Pittsburgh officer as he attempted to leave the building about 10 a.m., the FBI said.
+After his rampage, Bowers was confronted by a lone Pittsburgh officer as he attempted to leave the synagogue about 10 a.m., the FBI said.
 The confrontation and subsequent shootout forced Bowers to barricade himself inside the synagogue.

 He was taken into custody after being shot multiple times and is in fair condition at the hospital.